ScrumptiousJellyfish/WorkforceManagement/README.md

 2. Open the sql file by using (Ctrl + O) then navigating to the project folder and select BangazonDatabaseFinal.sql.

 3. Execute the query.
 No errors should occur.

+## Connecting The Database To The Code

+1. make an appsettings.json file inside ```\WorkforceManagement\BangazonScrumptiousJellyfish\BangazonScrumptiousJellyfish```

+2. copy and paste the contents of templateappsettings.json to appsettings.json and follow the directions in the comments

+3. your dbconnection is found when opening ssms

+4. your dbname is what you specified when you created a new database